SyneRBI/SIRF-SuperBuild/docker/README.md

 The workflow will also build & test all PRs (without pushing any new image tags).

 The Jupyter notebook should be accessible at <http://localhost:9999>.
+Jupyter password is `virtual`.

 > [!WARNING]
 > To sync the container user & host user permissions (useful when sharing folders), use `--user` and `--group-add`.